abishara/athena_meta/README.rst

 Installation
 ============

-Prerequisites: the following programs must be installed prior to running
+To run Athena through a Docker image with Athena and its prerequisities already installed, please skip to section Docker (and example dataset).

-Athena:
+To install Athena in your native environment, the following prerequisites must be installed:

 * `idba_ud <https://github.com/grocsvs/idba/releases/tag/1.1.3g1>`_ -- please use this version, as the version distributed by the original author does not support paired reads longer than 128 bp
 * `samtools and htslib <http://www.htslib.org/download/>`_ -- version 1.3 or later of ``samtools`` must all be in your ``$PATH``